callstack/byorg-ai/docs/src/docs/core/references.md

 References are not automatically added for the AI.
 You need to implement this functionality if needed.
 :::

-Let's create middleware that adds relevant weather information to the context.
+Let's create a tool that adds relevant weather information to the context.

 ```js
 async function queryWeather(